 Eat.
 This is important.
 You need energy.
 This is one thing less to think about when you reach the airport.
 You don’t need to look for a place to eat or to buy food.
 Also, if your baby gets handful in the flight and you have no time to eat, at least you are full.
 Plus, we get cranky when we are hungry!
 We don’t want that!
 Positive vibes only!

 Arrive early.
 Well, this is a no-brainer.
 Arrive early so you are not running like a headless chicken in the airport.
 Check-in online if possible.
 You would want ample time for long queues in check-in and security.
 Don’t forget to take out the formula, baby food, or any other liquids for Security.
 They usually check both liquid and powder formulas.
 Don’t stress out.
 Usually, people will help you if you need to fold your stroller.
 Or you can always ask for help.

 Board first.
 Most of the airlines prioritize mothers with infants to board first.
 This way, you will have time to sort your things, prepare formula, and relax.

 Be nice.
 Be nice to other passengers.
-They will be the one to help you with your little one, and the same one who will be annoyed with a cranky baby.
+They will be the one to help you with your little one, and the same ones who will be annoyed with a cranky baby.
 Some mothers would give earplugs to nearby passengers, or chocolates.
 But you don’t have to do that.

 Ask.
-Don’t be shy to ask help from other passengers and flight attendants.
-Ask if bassinet is available so you can eat and move around.
+Don’t be shy to ask for help from other passengers and flight attendants.
+Ask if a bassinet is available so you can eat and move around.
 Ask what other amenities that have onboard for the baby.

 Fill out.
-Don’t forget to fill out the necessary landing cards, arrival cards or customs before landing.
+Don’t forget to fill out the necessary landing cards, arrival cards, or customs before landing.